kevin1024/kevin1024.github.com/source/_posts/2013-07-14-10-things-i-learned-deploying-graphite.markdown

 ## Why is deploying Graphite a huge pain in the ass?

-So glad you asked.
 I think the main reason is that *django is a pain in the ass to deploy*.
 After noodling around with this for awhile, I figured out a pretty good way to deploy Graphite, and have made [a puppet module](https://github.com/kevin1024/graphite-puppet) for installing Graphite on a RHEL6 or Centos6 server.

 The reason this works so well is that the EPEL repository (if you use Centos or RHEL you pretty much *have* to install EPEL) has, awesomely, packaged Graphite.
 It's actually in 3 packages: `python-whisper`, `python-carbon`, and `graphite-web`.
 The packages make a few assumptions, and after a bit of trial-and-error I was able to figure out what they were expecting.